September 2022 United Kingdom mini-budget

-On 23 September 2022, the Chancellor of the Exchequer, Kwasi Kwarteng, delivered a Ministerial Statement entitled "The Growth Plan" to the House of Commons of the United Kingdom.
-Widely referred to in the media as a mini-budget (not being an official budget statement), it contained a set of economic policies and tax cuts such as bringing forward the planned cut in the basic rate of income tax from 20% to 19%; the abolition of the 45% higher rate of income tax in England, Wales and Northern Ireland; reversing a plan announced in March 2021 to increase corporation tax from 19% to 25% from April 2023; the reversal of the April 2022 increase in National Insurance; and the abolition of the proposed Health and Social Care Levy.
-Following widespread negative response to the mini-budget, the planned abolition of the 45% tax rate was reversed 10 days later, while plans to cancel an increase in corporation tax were reversed 21 days later.
+On 23 September 2022, the Chancellor of the Exchequer, Kwasi Kwarteng, delivered a Ministerial Statement entitled "The Growth Plan" to the House of Commons.
+Widely referred to in the media as a mini-budget (it not being an official budget statement), it contained a set of economic policies and tax cuts such as bringing forward the planned 1% cut in the basic rate of income tax to 19%; abolishing the highest (45%) rate of income tax in England, Wales and Northern Ireland; reversing a plan announced in March 2021 to increase corporation tax from 19% to 25% from April 2023; reversing the April 2022 increase in National Insurance; and cancelling the proposed Health and Social Care Levy.
+Following widespread negative response to the mini-budget, the planned abolition of the 45% tax rate was reversed 10 days later, while plans to cancel the increase in corporation tax were reversed 21 days later.

-The mini-budget was delivered against the backdrop of a cost of living crisis and was immediately followed by a sharp fall in the value of pound sterling against the US dollar as world markets reacted negatively to the increased borrowing required.
-They also appeared to be concerned that no independent forecast by the Office for Budget Responsibility (OBR) had been seen.
+The mini-budget was among the first measures of the Truss ministry, which had begun on 6 September.
+The statement was delivered against the backdrop of a cost-of-living crisis and was immediately followed by a sharp fall in the value of the pound sterling against the US dollar as world markets reacted negatively to the increased borrowing required.
+They also appeared to be concerned that no independent forecast by the Office for Budget Responsibility (OBR) had been published.
 By the next day of trading, the pound had hit an all-time low against the US dollar.
-The mini-budget drew widespread criticism from economists, some of whom feared its reliance on increased government borrowing to pay for the largest tax cuts in 50 years could lead to a situation like the 1976 sterling crisis when the UK was forced to ask the International Monetary Fund (IMF) for a financial bailout.
+The mini-budget drew widespread criticism from economists, some of whom feared that its reliance on increased government borrowing to pay for the largest tax cuts in 50 years could lead to a situation similar to the 1976 sterling crisis when the UK was forced to ask the International Monetary Fund (IMF) for a financial bailout.
 The IMF took the unusual step of issuing an openly critical response to the budget, saying it would "likely increase inequality".
 It urged the UK government to "re-evaluate" the proposed tax cuts.
-HM Treasury announced plans to outline how the proposals would be costed in November, later brought forward to 31 October, alongside an independent forecast from the OBR.
+HM Treasury announced plans to outline in November how the proposals would be costed, this being later brought forward to 31 October, alongside an independent forecast from the OBR.